 Some may still laud the value of fourth down attempts, but have they considered that even the best return man in history, Devin Hester, has returned less than 5% of his career punt returns for touchdowns.
 Not even Four Verticals, a common pass play used in Madden, can claim a 30+ yard average change of field position nor a sub-5% backfire rate.

-Madden players with an affinity for defense should make punting their primary defensive weapon.
+Madden players with an affinity for defense make punting their primary defensive weapon.
 Incorporating punts into a defensive game plan increases the distance opponents must move the ball, and the number of plays the offense must run before they are able to score.
-Each play represents an opportunity to make a pivotal defensive stop.
-More plays, equal more chances to force offenses into a mistake.
+Each play represents an opportunity to make a pivotal defensive stop by presenting opponents with a chance to make a mistake.

-Punting helps players win games that pride would otherwise cause them to lose.
-Forcing opponents to go farther to score and setting the defense up for success seem like no-brainers.
 Why most players don't punt on fourth down is a mystery.
-What isn't a mystery is that Madden players that punt aren't weak failures, just good football decision makers.
+Punting helps players win games pride would otherwise lose.
+Forcing opponents to go farther to score and setting the defense up for success seem like a no-brainer.
+Good decision makes punt.
 In those situations when a punt is unwise, players that utilize punts as a part of their game plan can easily make the distinction.